-The public debt is how much a country owes to entities outside of itself.
-Lenders can include individuals, businesses and even other governments.
 Public debt usually only refers to national debt, but some countries also include the debt owed by states, provinces and municipalities.
-Others, like the U.S., include the debt federal agencies owe to each other.
-Therefore, be careful when comparing debt between countries to make sure the definitions are the same.
+Therefore, be careful when comparing public debt between countries to make sure the definitions are the same.

-The term "public debt" is often used interchangeably with the term sovereign debt.
-Regardless of what it's called, debt is the accumulation of annual budget deficits.
+Regardless of what it's called, public debt is the accumulation of annual budget deficits.
 It's the result of years of government leaders spending more than they take in via tax revenues.
 For more, see How the Debt and Deficit Differ and Affect Each Other.

 U.S. Public Debt:

-In 2012, the U.S. debt was a record $16 trillion, and its debt-to-GDP ratio was more than 100%.
-However, the debt owed to the public was a more moderate $11.6 trillion, and the debt-to-GDP ratio was a safe 67%.
+On October 17, 2013, the U.S. debt surpassed $17 trillion, and its debt-to-GDP ratio was more than 100%.
+However, the public debt was a more moderate $12.1 trillion, making the public debt-to-GDP ratio a safe 73%.
 Perhaps that's why investors did not insist on higher interest rates.
-In fact, interest rates were the lowest in 200 years.
+In fact, interest rates were historically low.
 To understand why, see U.S. Debt Crisis.